ianb/personal-history-archive/docs/activity-schema.md

 `activeCount`: the number of times this page was made active, for more than a second.
 If you open a tab in the background, then close it without ever looking at it, then this should be 0.
 If you interact normally and don't change tabs it would be 1.
 Higher numbers mean it was revisited several times.

 `activeTime`: time in milliseconds that the page was active.
 Note that if a window goes into the background we keep counting, so this might not always be correct.
 Like with `activeCount`, we ignore when a tab is active for less than a second, assuming that it means the tab was passed over on the way to another tab.
+If the user goes idle (no keypresses or mouse movement) for 30 seconds, then we stop incrementing the time until there is activity again.

 `unloadReason`: a string indicating why the page was unloaded: `tabClose`, `navigation`.
 Null if unknown.